macabeus/pagarme-challenge/README.md

 # Introduction

-Game inspired on [TypeRacer](http://play.typeracer.com/), with different rules, quantifying the number of keystrokes/minutes.
+Game inspired on [TypeRacer](http://play.typeracer.com/), with different rules, quantifying the number of keystrokes per minute.

 See the demonstration of this amazing game: https://keystrokesrace.now.sh/

 Features:
-* Create your room
-* Duration of 5 minutes per room
+* Create your room (duration of 5 minutes per room)
 * Ranking per room
 * [API to obtain detailed room information](https://keystrokesrace-server.now.sh/room/roomname/status)

 # How to play

 Access the URL with the pattern `/room/room-name/user/your-nickname`.
-If the room does not exist yet, it will be created and a new random text will be selected.
-You need to copy this text, aiming to obtain the greatest number of keystrokes/minute!
+If the room does not yet exist, it will be then created and a new random text will be selected.
+You will need to copy this text, aiming to obtain the greatest number of keystrokes per minute!

-The duration of room is 5 minutes.
-After this time, it is not allowed to type more.
+The total duration of a room is 5 minutes.
+After this time expires, it is not allowed to type anymore.

-Share the room name with your friends, to play with them!
+Share the room name with your friends so you can play with them!

 Who is the fastest typer?

 # How to run